-It's difficult to look at the decision-making processes involved in the creation of Aboriginal and Torres Strait Island government and not think of the word 'democracy'.
-Were the Elders elected?
-Not all who became old were included in the final decision-making processes; that authority was received following the complex trials of initiation.
+It's difficult to look at the decision-making processes involved in the creation of Aboriginal and Torres Strait Island government and not think of

 To that extent, Elders became the equivalent of senior clergy, judges, and politicians.
 Their role was codified by levels of initiation that elevated them to a position where they could influence particular areas of policy.
 Their election to that position was gradual and complex, usually through the initiation process, but they didn't assume that position by force or inheritance.
 They earned the respect of their fellows.